Naren-Bhandary17/the-playground-of-ai/README.md

 ## 🚀 React Todo Application

-A modern, production-ready React todo application is now available in the root directory!
+A modern, production-ready React todo application with **minimalist, high-quality design** is now available in the root directory!

 ### ✨ Features